Intensive Outpatient Treatment in Burlington, New Jersey

 What Is an Intensive Outpatient Treatment Program?

-An intensive outpatient treatment program (IOP) is a flexible treatment option that’s designed to take on both addiction and mental health issues.
+An intensive outpatient program (IOP) is a flexible treatment option that’s designed to take on both addiction and mental illness.
+Our program is tailored to different age groups, including adults and young adults, to address age-related needs in care.
 It also provides a flexible way of maintaining their daily commitments to work and family.
 The goal of our IOP is to provide support and education to individuals in order to maintain sobriety.
-We also address the underlying issues that may lead to addiction so you can resolve and learn to manage any triggers.
+We address addictions to alcohol and drugs, as well as the underlying issues, such as mental health conditions, that may lead to addiction so you can resolve and learn to manage any triggers.

 How Can Intensive Outpatient Treatment Help You?